terryaney/KatApp/readme.md

 Pipeline CalcEngines simply allow a CalcEngine developer to put some shared logic inside a helper CalcEngine that can be reused.
 Results from each CalcEngine specified will flow through a pipeline into the next CalcEngine.
 Pipeline CalcEngines are ran in the order they are specified ending with the calculation of the Primary CalcEngine.

-The format used to specify Pipeline CalcEngines is one or more `pipeline` child elements with support for `name`, `input-tab`, and `result-tabs` attributes.
+The format used to specify Pipeline CalcEngines is one or more `pipeline` child elements with support for `name`, `input-tab`, and `result-tab` attributes.
 By default, if only the `name` is provided, the input and the result tabs with the *same* name as the tabs<sup>1</sup> configured on the primary CalcEngine will be used.

 By specifying Pipeline CalcEngine(s), the flow in RBLe Service is as follows.